Holiday Sale: Discounts on Family FinderY-DNAmtDNA, & All Bundles! Now through Jan 1st.

 Summary of the project

-There are three main pages which contain the findings of the project:
+There are four main pages which contain the findings of the project:

-1. The colorized YDNA page, which has been arranged into sub-groups according to likely genetic relationships
+1. The Y-DNA Results Overview chart, introduced in late 2024, is arranged into sub-groups according to likely genetic relationships

 The "results" site and "repository" site rely on members submitting information (text based family trees and other traditional family history connections) to roberts.dna.project@gmail.com.